125299431/SecurityStore/README.md

 # SecurityStore

-SecurityStore is a simple wrapper for accessing keychain iOS.It is simple to use like NSUserDefault.
+SecurityStore is a simple wrapper like NSUserDefaults style for saving sensitive data using the system Keychain on iOS.

 ## Adding to Your Project